rodoch/Schematic/README.md

 ### Effects

 Both **Contexts** (see above) and **Effects** are types of event handlers.
 Context events are dispatched before resources are persisted to the data store and allow you to return a modified resource model to the controller. **Effects** fire in response to post-persistence events, and allow you to implement any number of actions that occur in response to resource creation or modification.
 For example, you could use an Effect to send an e-mail alert to particular users every time a resource of a particular type was updated or to perform certain actions in response to a resource deletion.
+As the name implies, such actions are meant to encapsulate the side- or after-effects of resource-lifetime operations.

 ### Assets